Who is a 'must' for England in this form? - Garth Crooks' Team of the Week

 I saw an element of aggression return to the Manchester United team, the like of which I've not seen for quite some time.
 It was certainly absent in the defeats against Brighton and Brentford but there has been a gradual return to hostilities since the stinging criticism the team received after their first two losses of the season and Arsenal got the brunt of it.

 Eriksen was the player who provided the touch of class required to open Arsenal up and he did it on more than one occasion.

-For 60 minutes Arsenal played the best football I've seen them play this season.
+For 60 minutes, Arsenal played the best football I've seen them play this season.
 Perhaps with a little more patience from their manager the Gunners might have come away with something.
 Having five substitutes doesn't mean you have to use all of them.

 Alexis Mac Allister (Brighton)

 I haven't seen a Brighton side play like this since the 1980s.
-Their performance against a Leicester team, at the foot of the table and in trouble, was very impressive.
+Their performance against Leicester, at the foot of the table and in trouble, was very impressive.

-This Brighton team have no stars but they do have a very effective football team.
+This Brighton team have no stars but they are very effective.
 The free-kick by the two-goal Mac Allister capped an excellent all-round performance by the Argentine.

 As for Leicester, they have an excellent manager and talented players but if they think they are too good to go down it's only as crazy as saying they couldn't win the Premier league title - and they did that.